How Clockk tracks time Pt. 1: “Stacking” time

 Clockk also has an unusual bias about what it tracks.
 The rule of thumb is that Clockk tracks whatever it can unambiguously identify as project work.
 What does that mean?

-You’ll never see Chrome, Firefox, or any other browser in the Cheatsheet.
+You’ll never see Chrome, Firefox, or any other browser listed on its own in Clockk.
 You could be using the browser for any client or project.
 Clockk is much more interested in the work you’re doing than the app you’re using.

 Instead, Clockk looks at the website or web app you’re on and reports that.